alexisannerossi/id-htmlpolicy/draft-rossi-htmlpolicy-00.md

 The RPC is expected to solicit community input before making decisions and to publicly explain their reasoning.

-Documentation produced by the RPC should describe what technical and editorial constraints apply to the HTML publication format and CSS files.
+Documentation produced by the RPC should describe what technical and editorial constraints apply to the HTML publication format and supporting CSS.

 Where possible, implementation decisions should focus on specifying what is disallowed, rather than attempting to specify exactly what is allowed.